osdrv/config/README.md

 }
 ```

+This structure embeds key-value pairs from both initial config sources and
-This structure provides an immediate access to all defined key-value pairs.
+provides a unified access to the entire config object.

 ## Overlapping key resolution

-Assume there are 2 data structures:
+Let's assume there are 2 config sources:

 ```go
 envCfg := map[string]interface{}{